thewhiteh4t/seeker/README.md

   ONLINE_NUM            Provide the number of the group online members (Telegram so far) TELEGRAM              Provide telegram token and chat to use to send info to a telegram bot
-                        format = token:chatId separated by a colon
+                        format = token:chatId separated by a colon WEBHOOK               Provide the webhook to forward the events to (endpoint should be unauthentified and POST  method)

 ##################